Upgrading your build from Gradle 8.x to the latest

 plugin conventions

-The convention properties contributed by the java
+The convention properties the java

 The following code will now emit deprecation warnings: